Logistically – success in the North American market, starts in Detroit

 People Within 500 Miles of Detroit Region

-Nearly Half the U.S. Population
+Nearly Half the U.S. and Canadians Populations

 Blue Water Bridge